 Our Advocacy Work

-Over the past 35 years, the Songwriters Association of Canada has grown in numbers as well as scope with regard to what we do.
-With this expansion in membership, our ability to impact laws and legislation has also increased.
-Advocating on behalf of music creators has become an central part of our remit.
+Over the past 40 years, the Songwriters Association of Canada has grown substantially to over 1,500 members.
+With this expansion in membership, our ability to encourage fair legislation has also increased.
+Advocating on behalf of music creators has become a central part of our mission.

-This has become especially important in recent years as new ways to access and share music have been developed.
-And as this technology changes, it is essential that legal frameworks also adapt to continue protecting the rights of music creators.
+This has become especially important in recent years as new ways to access and share music have developed.
+As this technology changes, it is essential that regulatory frameworks also adapt to continue protecting the rights of music creators.

 The S.A.C. works to represent the voice of creators in these discussions.
-By sharing the perspective of members, many of whom rely on fair payment from their work to make a living, we hope to ensure that creators are not left behind as policy is developed and implemented.
+By sharing the perspective of members, we hope to ensure that creators are not left behind as policy is developed and implemented.
 Examples of this work include support for the Fair Trade Music movement, the 2014 fair digital compensation study and the monetizing B2B music file sharing report.

 Supporting The Fair Trade Music Movement